aws-samples/aws-modernization-with-lumigo/content/03_module/20-Troubleshoot timeouts (async functions).md

 So let's take a moment to see how we can troubleshoot timeouts for these asynchronous Lambda functions.

-* Go to back the [Issues & Alerts](https://platform.lumigo.io/issues) page and you'll see that the `calcSalaries` function has also timed out a few times.
-As before, click on the `Timeout` issue for `calcSalaries` and see the timed out invocations.
+* Go to back the [Issues](https://platform.lumigo.io/issues) page and you'll see that the `calcSalaries` function has also timed out a few times.
+As before, click on the timed out issue for `calcSalaries` and see the timed out invocations.

 ![calcSalaries timeouts](/images/mod03-lumigo-calcSalaries-timeouts.png)